Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 Big data on AWS challenges

 Big data challenges include storing and analyzing voluminous, rapidly growing, diverse data and deciding how to properly manage it.
+Data production on a daily basis has reached an astounding level.
+Presently, it is estimated that approximately 2.5 quintillion bytes of data are generated each day.
+This immense figure highlights the substantial volume of data that is being produced in the modern world.
 Failure to appropriately address these complications results in escalating costs and diminished productivity.

 Managing large data